masc-ucsc/docs/docs/pyrope/10-internals.md

   no unknowns.

 + `if` statement without `unique` logical expressions that have an unknown (single bit) are a source of confusion.
-In Verilog it depends on the compiler options.
+In Verilog, it depends on the compiler options.
 A classic compiler will generate `?` in all the updated variables.
 A Tmerge option will propagate `?` only if both sides can generate a different value.
 The LNAST optimization pass will behave like the Tmerge: